snowch/bluedata_notebook_with_hashicorp_vault_demo/README.md

 Create credentials for logging in to Jupyterhub: https://stackoverflow.com/questions/56725570/how-to-create-credentials-for-jupyterhub

-If you are using https://github.com/bluedata-community/bluedata-demo-env-aws-terraform, you can provision a Vault instance using:
+If you are using https://github.com/bluedata-community/bluedata-demo-env-aws-terraform, you can provision a Vault instance on EC2 using:

 ```
 /******************* Instance: Vault ********************/